Diamond Lights: Television performance

 The duo's live performance of the song on the widely watched music programme Top of the Pops is often referred to as one of popular music's most embarrassing moments.
 One journalist described it as "... truly awful dad dancing and shocking lyrics" while another opined, "A timeless classic for all the wrong reasons ...
 You get the feeling that Waddle was rightly embarrassed to be there while Hoddle genuinely felt he was at the start of something big."
-Chris Waddle later remembered the Top of the Pops performance as "the most nerve-racking thing [he'd] ever done" and stated that the duo had to appear on the programme in person as the producers had refused to air the accompanying music video because "[it] was so bad."
-In contrast, Hoddle recalled the appearance in a positive light, referred to it as "One of the greatest things I ever did ...
+Waddle later remembered the Top of the Pops performance as "the most nerve-racking thing [he'd] ever done" and stated that the duo had to appear on the programme in person as the producers had refused to air the accompanying music video because "[it] was so bad."
+In contrast, Hoddle recalled the appearance in a positive light, referred to it as "one of the greatest things I ever did ...
 I'm glad I did it and I learnt a lot from it."

 Follow-up single and legacy

 Glenn & Chris recorded and shot the music video for a follow-up single entitled "It's Goodbye" but promotion for the release was hampered by Hoddle's transfer to AS Monaco and the song subsequently only reached 92 in the British chart.
-Waddle later recorded a song titled "We've Got A Feeling" with Olympique de Marseille teammate Basile Boli which he claims topped the Albanian music charts.
+Waddle later recorded a song titled "We've Got A Feeling" with Olympique de Marseille teammate Basile Boli which he said topped the Albanian music charts.
 The success of "Diamond Lights" inspired another Tottenham and England midfielder, Paul Gascoigne, to release his own single, "Fog on the Tyne (Revisited)" in 1990.

 "Diamond Lights" is still remembered with amusement for its perceived kitsch, and has featured prominently in popular polls to discover the worst pop song ever.
 Football writer Luke Ginnell described it as "an angsty synth-pop cringefest of a tune" and "a heinous and unforgivable crime against the ear".
 When interviewing Hoddle for the position of manager of the England national team, FA chief executive Graham Kelly reportedly asked him, "Any skeletons in the closet?" before quipping, "apart from that record with Chris Waddle?"